 There is a good reason why all pediatricians recommend breastfeeding instead of using a baby formula.
 Breastfeeding has a large number of benefits from creating a bond between you and a child and reducing the risk of developing chronic conditions such as diabetes and such to providing ideal nutrition to your little one and increasing IQ scores in later childhood.
 Although many doctors and American Academy of Pediatrics recommend breastfeeding from an early start to some women this is a rather painful and exhausting process for different reasons – expressing and storing milk, sore cracked and bleeding nipples, oversupply or low supply of breast milk.
 That’s why it’s essential to be familiarised with the process and prevent any uncomfortable situations.

-This overview of baby breastfeeding should provide you with all the necessary information.
+This overview of baby breastfeeding should provide you with all the necessary information and useful baby tips.

 1. What’s the best position for breastfeeding?